educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 - Basic understanding of networking and the command line interface.
 - `sudo` access to a server or VPS.
 - Ubuntu 18.04.1 LTS.
-The instructions assume you are working from an Ubuntu system; however, they may be adapted to other Linux distributions or Windows given a sufficient understanding of package management.
+The instructions assume you are working from an Ubuntu system; however, you may be able to adapt the instructions to other Linux distributions given a sufficient understanding of package management.

+## Assumptions

+The instructions in this document assume common and reasonable server environments.

 ## Goals